 Now, because everyone is sinful, we are all doomed.
 But, Jesus stepped in to take on the sins of the world.
 Therefore, everyone in relationship with Jesus is saved from eternal punishment.
 Life is not a fair place, but in the end everyone will have to account for his or her actions and decisions they made in their life.
 Experience the overwhelming peace Christ offers through his life, death, and resurrection.
 Jesus offers a free gift to us who do not deserve anything but death.
 Please, talk to a staff member at JSAW today about making a commitment to Jesus for the rest of your life.

-The JSAW Staff
+In love, The JSAW Staff